XiaoyuLiang/BIOE806-Spring2022/content/1-intro.md

  - Manipulate “messy” data into a “tidy” form
  - Other topics such as survival analysis and hierarchical models may be covered depending on student interest

+### Homework Guidelines
+ - Assignments should be submitted on [Blackboard](https://blackboard.uthsc.edu/ultra/institution-page) by the time specified there.
+For any late homework, you will get the half points of your actual grade for that homework.
+ - All assignments will be graded and carry equal weight.
+ - Students are expected to follow the honor code.
+ - Co-operation between students is permitted, and should be cited (eg. “Jane Doe helped me debug the code for producing the scatterplot.”).
+ - You are encouraged to meet me in my office hours for help on the homework problems after you have tried to solve the problems on your own.
+We can meet over zoom or in my office.
+You can find my zoom link on [Blackboard](https://blackboard.uthsc.edu/ultra/institution-page).

 ### Grading
  - Participation (20%)
  - HW Assignments (40%)